-Eutrophication is an excessive richness of nutrients in a lake or other body of water, frequently due to runoff from the land, which causes a dense growth of plant life and death of animal life from lack of oxygen.This series features molecular formulae for anthropogenic greenhouse gasses, synthetic fertilizers found in agrochemical run-off, and cyanotoxins produced by the resulting algae and bacterial overgrowth.
+Eutrophication is an excessive richness of nutrients in a lake or other body of water, frequently due to runoff from the land, which causes a dense growth of plant life and death of animal life from lack of oxygen.This triptych features molecular formulae for anthropogenic greenhouse gasses, synthetic fertilizers found in agrochemical run-off, and cyanotoxins produced by the resulting algae and bacterial overgrowth.
 Acrylic and latex paint, charcoal, graphite on cotton canvas, 36" H x 24" W, 2019

 Ocean Acidification Series

 Molecular symbols in this series depict the chemical compounds involved in the reaction of carbon dioxide (CO2) with water (H2O) to create carbonic acid (H2CO3), which changes the pH of the seawater, and bicarbonate (HCO-3), which inhibits the growth of coral, shells, and other sea life exoskeletons.

 Acrylic paint, charcoal, chalk pastel and pencil on BFK Rives paper coated with gesso, 30" H x 22" W, 2019